david7joy/CockroachDB-on-AWS-Single-Region/readme.md

 - Terraform - To automate infrasturture build on AWS
 - PSSH - To setup AWS EC2 Instance that will be part of CRDB cluster

+#Feedback
+- SSH tunnel or VPN Tunnel swap with IGW

 ### Cluster Topology

 ![Topology](Single-Region-AWS.png)